aesmonty/distributed-sys-Gossip/README.md

 # Gossip protocol Simulator

-This projects consists on an asynchronous distributed systems simulator, focused on the study of gossip algorithms.
+This project consists on an asynchronous distributed systems simulator, focused on the study of gossip algorithms.
 In particular, the PUSH protocol is implemented for typical graph topologies.

 ## Getting Started